-When you retire, you may defer (delay the start of) your retiree health insurance coverage and the use of your sick leave credits indefinitely, if you have health insurance coverage through your spouse's employer or through post-retirement employment.
+When you retire, you may defer (delay the start of) your retiree health insurance coverage and the use of your sick leave credits indefinitely, if you have other health insurance coverage, for example through your spouse's employer or through post-retirement employment.

 There may be advantages to deferring coverage.
 During the period of deferment, you do not have to pay the NYSHIP premium.
 Also, when you start your retiree coverage, the monthly credit for your sick leave will be higher than it would have been at the time you retired because it will be calculated when you are older.
-This will reduce the health insurance premium deducted from your pension check.
+This will reduce the amount of the health insurance premium you will pay.
 You may start your retiree health insurance coverage at any time without a waiting period.